 Step 4: Let It Dry

 Let the deck dry and then do the water test again.
-If the drop of water beads on the wood, you haven't completely removed the old finish.
+If water beads up on the wood, you haven't completely removed the old finish.
 You'll have to do another round of cleaning.
 If the drop soaks into the wood, you've removed all of the old stain.
-The deck can be stained.
+The deck can now be stained.

 Stain and Seal Your Deck

-Staining and sealing your deck are two ways to protect it from sun and water damage, help it resist mildew and prevent the wood from fading in high traffic areas.
+Staining and sealing your deck protects it from sun and water damage, helps it resist mildew and prevents the wood from fading in high traffic areas.
 Before you start staining or sealing, check the weather report and be sure you'll have at least 48 hours of dry weather.